dankeboy36/boardlab/vsc-extension-quickstart.md

 ## Debugging

-- Press `F5` in VS Code to launch an Extension Development Host.
+- Press `F5` in Visual Studio Code to launch an Extension Development Host.
 - Use the Command Palette and search for "BoardLab" commands.